zammad/zammad-documentation/appendix/single-sign-on.rst

    * Debian 10
    * Zammad 3.4

-.. note:: 🤔 **Don't want to use Kerberos but still use the SSO endpoint?!**
+.. note:: 🤔 **Don't want to use Kerberos but the SSO endpoint?!**

-   As it's impossible to cover all possible use cases here's the minimum information that Zammad does require to use the SSO endpoint.
+   As it's impossible to cover all possible use cases here's the minimum information that Zammad requires to use the SSO endpoint.

    | *Endpoint*: ``/auth/sso``
    | *Accepted Header*: ``X-Forwarded-User``